juzikong/photGalIMF/README.md

 and/or
 galaxy_luminosity_evolution.py

-If a new galaxy simulation rather than the example is considered.
+When a new galaxy simulation rather than the example is considered.
 Follow these steps to modify "galaxy_luminosity_evolution.py".

 ### Step 1